The Mathematics of Financial Independence: How to Engineer Your Early Retirement

 Knowing this number helps you determine if your current investment strategy is aggressive enough to meet your retirement date.
 You can learn exactly how to use this mental math trick in our article: What is the Rule of 72?.

-The Doubling Effect This visual demonstrates how a higher rate dramatically shortens your timeline.
+The Doubling Effect: This visual demonstrates how a higher rate dramatically shortens your timeline.

 Lever 3: The "Contribution" Engine